Azure/AzureMonitorStarterPacks/Docs/README.md

 ## Monitoring Packs

-Packs can also be deployed separately.
-However, the main solution needs to be deployed first.
-The packs can be deployed by clicking the link in the page below.
+IaaS Packs are deployed along with the solution.
+Optionally, they can be skipped and not deployed.
+PaaS monitoring is a dynamic configuration based on the current AMBA Catalog and are deployed once monitoring is enabled for specific resources.

 Review Packs documentation [here](./Packs/README.md).